 - 9 2.5-MW inverters convert the DC power to AC

-We worked with our Member in Anza, California, Anza Electric Cooperative, to complete SunAnza, a new 2-MW solar project that helps Anza EC meet California’s renewable energy standards.
+We worked with our Member in Anza, California, Anza Electric Cooperative, to complete SunAnza, a new 3.4-MW solar and battery energy storage project that helps Anza EC meet California’s renewable energy standards.

 Sierra Southwest Cooperative Services, Inc., a part of AzGT, serves the renewable-energy needs of AzGT Members and customers by providing a mechanism for maximizing solar and other renewable tax credits through cooperative lenders.